alopez/alopez.github.com/index.md

 in its first year.

 ## Recent News
-* In July 2020, I will join [Rasa](https://rasa.com), [leading a new research hub in Edinburgh](https://www.prnewswire.com/news-releases/rasa-raises-26m-in-series-b-funding-led-by-andreessen-horowitz-301081571.html).
+* In July 2020, I joined the research team at [Rasa](https://rasa.com)!
+I'm [leading a new research and product hub in Edinburgh](https://www.prnewswire.com/news-releases/rasa-raises-26m-in-series-b-funding-led-by-andreessen-horowitz-301081571.html).

 * In 2019, five of my PhD students successfully defended their theses:
   - [Sameer Bansal](https://0xsameer.github.io/), whose [thesis](https://era.ed.ac.uk/handle/1842/36781) was on